shikijs/shiki/packages/shikiji/README.md

 })
 ```

-Token would be generated like:
+A token would be generated like:

 ```html
 <span style="color:#1976D2;--shiki-dark:#D8DEE9;--shiki-dim:#566575">console</span>